Mubashir01234/echoPostCalculator/README.md

 # Echo Post Calculator
-This is a simple echo POST calculator which perform some function like Addition, Subtraction, Multiplication, Division, Modules, Square, Power and Square root.
+This is a simple echo POST calculator which perform some function like Addition, Subtraction, Multiplication, Division, Modulus, Square, Power and Square root.

 ### How TO Run
 #### Install This